bovle/poker_dev_env/README.md

 During the Tournament the blinds will increase between games at specific intervals to make sure the tournament ends and discourage passive plays

 ### Special rules for this tournament
-If a bot has less than 1 big blind at the end of a hand they are taking out of the tournament as if they had no money left.
+If a bot has less than 1 big blind at the end of a hand they are taken out of the tournament as if they had no money left.

 There is a raise count limitation of 5.
 This means that the number of raises in one betting round is limited to 5.